Raulsalvatestebaranz/negative-authority-pattern/audits/AUDIT_ATTESTATION.md

 - the system is complete
 - the system should be used

-It records only **what was examined, how it was examined, and what failure modes were considered**.
+It records only **what was examined, how it was examined, and what authority failure modes were checked**.

 ---